kyleboas/kyleboas.com/infiniteflight/test/inbounds-test.md

          </tbody>
        </table>
        <p class="setting-description" style="margin-top: 10px;">
-        Aircraft's distance to destination (nm) and estimated time arrival will be updated every second, based on projected position.
-Their ground speed, mach speed, heading, and altitude will update every 20 seconds.
+        Each aircraft's Distance to Destination (NM) and Estimated Time of Arrival will be updated every second, based on projected position.
+Their ground speed, mach speed, heading, altitude, and actual position will update every 20 seconds.
       </p>
     </div>
    </div>